 Sanitization of jars and equipment isn’t always necessary.
 Personally, I don’t bother for most of my everyday ferments.
 This includes things like sourdough, milk kefir, yogurt, and quick snacking vegetables.

-- Whenever the ferment is going to be stored for more than a few weeks, fermented storage pickles, sauerkraut, or apple cider vinegar.
+- Whenever the ferment is going to be stored for more than a few weeks.
+Eg. fermented pickles that you’re going to eat in a few months time, sauerkraut, or apple cider vinegar.

-- If there are issues with mold in the walls or ceiling of your home, you will need to sanitize for anything that is going to ferment for more than a few days to prevent contamination.
+- If you have issues with mold in the walls or ceiling of your home, you will need to sanitize for anything that is going to ferment for more than a few days to prevent contamination.
 Surface mold around windows and in the bathroom isn’t as problematic as pervasive mold.

 - If a ferment was contaminated by mold or kahm yeast, then you will need to sanitize the contaminated containers.